-Below you will find various presentations and resources from the 2014 Summer Orientation.
+Below you will find various presentations and resources from Summer Orientation 2017.
 Please use these tools as a resource for you and your student.
-For additional information on these presentations, please contact the office of student engagement at 410-617-2032.
+We will continue to update this page with information as the summer continues.
+For additional information on these presentations, please contact the office of student engagement (firstname.lastname@example.org).

 Parenting a Greyhound